P2T: Pyramid Pooling Transformer for Scene Understanding: Introduction

 To further reduce the computational cost of MHSA, PVT \cite{wang2021pyramid} and MViT \cite{fan2021multiscale} use a single pooling operation to downsample the feature map in the computation of MHSA.
 With the pooled features, they model token-to-region relationship rather than the expected token-to-token relationship.
 Swin Transformer \cite{liu2021swin} proposes to compute MHSA within small windows rather than across the whole input, modeling local relationships.
 It uses a window shift strategy to gradually enlarge the receptive field, like CNNs, enlarging the receptive field through stacking more layers \cite{han2021demystifying}.
-However, the most essential characteristic of the vision transformer is its \textit{direct global relationship modeling}, which is also the reason why we transfer from CNNs to transformers.
+However, an essential characteristic of the vision transformer is its \textit{direct global relationship modeling}, which is also why we transfer from CNNs to transformers.

 Here, we consider how to improve PVT \cite{wang2021pyramid} and MViT \cite{fan2021multiscale} where the pooled feature extracted by a single pooling operation seems less powerful.
-If we can squeeze the input feature into a powerful representation with a short sequence length, maybe we can achieve better performance.
-To this end, we note that pyramid pooling \cite{he2015spatial,zhao2017pyramid} is a popular technique for extracting contextual information, which utilizes multiple pooling operations with different receptive fields and strides onto the input feature map.
+If we can squeeze the input feature into a powerful representation with a short sequence length, we may achieve better performance.
+To this end, we note that pyramid pooling \cite{grauman2005pyramid, lazebnik2006beyond,he2015spatial,zhao2017pyramid} is a long-history technique for computer vision, which extracts contextual information and utilizes multiple pooling operations with different receptive fields and strides onto the input feature map.
 This simple technique has been demonstrated to be effective in various downstream vision tasks such as semantic segmentation \cite{zhao2017pyramid} and object detection \cite{he2015spatial}.
-However, it \textit{\textbf{has not been}} explored in the backbone network design.
-In this paper, we bridge this gap by adapting pyramid pooling to the vision transformer for \textit{\textbf{simultaneously}} reducing the sequence length and learning powerful contextual representations.
-With more powerful representations, it is intuitive that pyramid pooling may work better than the single pooling for computing self-attention in MHSA.
-Pyramid pooling is also very efficient and thus will only induce negligible computational cost.
+Nevertheless, recent pyramid pooling approaches highly rely on a pretrained CNN backbone, and thus they are limited to a specific task.
+In another word, the pyramid pooling technique \textit{\textbf{has not been}} explored in the backbone network design that has broad applications.
+Motivated by this, we bridge this gap by adapting pyramid pooling to the vision transformer block for \textit{\textbf{simultaneously}} reducing the sequence length and learning powerful contextual representations.
+Pyramid pooling is also very efficient and thus will only induce negligible computational cost for the vision transformer.

 We achieve this goal by proposing a new transformer backbone network, \ie, \textbf{Pyramid Pooling Transformer (P2T)}.
 We adapt the idea of pyramid pooling to the computation of multi-head self-attention (MHSA) in the vision transformer, reducing the computational cost of MHSA and capturing rich contextual information simultaneously.
 By applying the new pooling-based MHSA, P2T exhibits stronger ability in feature representation learning and visual recognition than PVT \cite{wang2021pyramid} and MViT \cite{fan2021multiscale} which are based on a single pooling operation.
 We evaluate P2T for various typical vision tasks, like image classification, semantic segmentation, object detection, and instance segmentation.
 Extensive experiments demonstrate that P2T performs better than all previous CNN- and transformer-based backbone networks for these fundamental vision tasks (see \figref{fig:banner} for comparisons on semantic segmentation).